-- 22. If a pin slides off the pindeck and stands in the gutter, is it legal pinfall or not?
+- 21. If a pin slides off the pindeck and stands in the gutter, is it legal pinfall or not?
 This is the same as with free-fall machines.
 If a pin leaves the pin deck, it is legal pinfall if it is still standing in the flat gutter.
-If the automatic scorer registers it as standing, a score correction is needed. - 23.
+If the automatic scorer registers it as standing, a score correction is needed. - 22.
 If a pin is in the act of falling and is at some angle to the normal vertical, upright direction of a standing pin, how is it scored?
 With free-fall machines, the pin is counted as fallen if the pinsetter does not touch it.
 If the pinsetter touches the pin, it is counted as standing.
 Score corrections are made if it is scored incorrectly.
 With string pinsetter machines there is no pinsetter to contact the pin.
 The string just pulls the pin back up.
 If the string moves a certain distance, the string pinsetter machine will detect this and register the pin as fallen.
 If a pin is in the act of tilting, bowlers cannot definitively determine if it will fall or stand back up.
-So, for string pinsetter bowling, the automatic scoring will determine if the pin has fallen or should be re-spotted.

-24. A pin slides off spot and remains in the upright position.
+So, for string pinsetter bowling, - 23.
+A pin slides off spot and remains in the upright position.
 The string pinsetter considered it legal because it detects pinfall by the movement of the string.
 Is the pin re-spotted or is it legal pinfall?